fan-ziqi/robot_lab/README.md

 ## Installation

-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/source/setup/installation/index.html).
+- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

-- Clone the repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):
+- Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):

   ```bash
   git clone https://github.com/fan-ziqi/robot_lab.git